Laser engraving: Laser engraving of anilox rolls

-Prior to 1980 anilox rolls were produced by a variety of mechanical processes.
+Prior to 1980, anilox rolls were produced by a variety of mechanical processes.
 These metal anilox rolls were sometimes sprayed with ceramic to prolong their life in the flexographic printing press.
 During the 1980s laser engraving systems were produced which used a carbon dioxide laser to engrave the required cell pattern directly into the polished ceramic surface.
 Since then Q-switched YAG lasers were used for a period as they provided a more focusable laser beam as well as increased pulsing frequencies capable of engraving the finer cell configuration demanded by the ever-evolving flexographic printing process.
 Since approximately the year 2000 the direct anilox laser engraving process has been dominated by the use of fibre lasers which provide the high powers of the carbon dioxide lasers together with the finely focusable beam of the YAG lasers.
 Optical systems providing the rapid switching of multiple beams have allowed the fibre laser system to be dominant in this market.
 This technology has become known as Multi-Beam-Anilox or MBA.

 Sub-surface laser engraving (SSLE)

 Sub-surface laser engraving is the process of engraving an image in a transparent solid material by focusing a laser below the surface to create small fractures.
 Such engraved materials are of high-grade optical quality (suitable for lenses, with low dispersion) to minimize distortion of the beam.
 BK7 glass is a common material for this application.
 Plastics are also used, but with far less desirable results when compared to the engraving done in optical crystal.

 Since its commercial application in the late 1990s, SSLE has become more cost-effective with a number of different sized machines ranging from small (~US$35,000–60,000) to large production-scale tables (>US$250,000).
 Although these machines are becoming more available, it is estimated that only a few hundred are in operation worldwide.
 Many machines require very expensive cooling, maintenance and calibration for proper use.
 The more popular SSLE engraving machines use the Diode Pumped Solid State or DPSS laser process.
 The laser diode, the primary component which excites a pulsed solid state laser, can easily cost one third of the machine itself and functions for a limited number of hours, although a good quality diode can last thousands of hours.

 Since 2009, use of SSLE has become more cost effective to produce 3D images in souvenir 'crystal' or promotional items with only a few designers concentrating on designs incorporating large or monolithic sized crystal.
-A number of companies offer custom-made souvenirs by taking 3D pictures or photos and engraving them into the crystal.
+A number of companies offer custom-made souvenirs, called bubblegrams or laser crystals, by taking 3D pictures or photos and engraving them into the crystal.